projectcontour/contour-operator/design/service-apis.md

 ## Definitions

+- A Contour instance or an instance of Contour defines a fully functional Contour deployment that runs on a Kubernetes cluster, i.e. `kubectl apply -f https://projectcontour.io/quickstart/contour.yaml`.

 ### Service APIs

 Service APIs is an open source project managed by the Kubernetes SIG-NETWORK community.
 The project's goal is to evolve